 Enrollment Certification: An official document issued by the Registrar's Office which certifies a student's enrollment status.
 This document may be obtained at the One Stop, North Building, Room 217 or online via the National Student Clearinghouse Student Self Service website.

 Enrollment Policy: You may not attend any course for which you are not officially registered.
 You are not considered officially registered until payment is received.
 For more information on registering, please visit the registration webpage.
 For more information about paying your bill, please visit the billing webpage.

 E-permit: A CUNY college student who wishes to take courses at another CUNY college "on permit" may submit a permit electronically (ePermit) via their CUNY Portal account.
 Students should not go on ePermit during their last semester at Hunter.
-For more information, please review the Take a Course Outside Hunter webpage.
+For more information, please review the Take a Course Outside Hunter PDF.

 eSIMS: This system allows students to register, view his/her transcript, search for open courses and pay his/her tuition bill.
 This application is accessed via the CUNY Portal.

 Exit Interviews: If you were awarded a loan, you must complete an Exit Interview upon graduation.
 For more information, please visit the Exit Counseling webpage.